-Learn how to create a watercolor landscape painting with this easy step-by-step tutorial.
+Learn to create a watercolor landscape painting with this tutorial.

 As a reference, I will use this picture that I took during my visit to Yosemite National Park.
 The mountain behind the big tree is the famous Half Dome.
 The picture was taken in spring, but I preferred to do an autumn scene instead.